dcchambers/dcchambers.github.io/_pages/now.md

 layout: page
 title: "What I'm Doing Right Now"
 permalink: /now
-last_modified_at: 2025-08-26
+last_modified_at: 2025-10-22
 last_modified_location: "my home in Wisconsin."
 ---

 Last updated {{ page.last_modified_at | date: "%A, %B %d, %Y" }} from {{ page.last_modified_location }}.

+## Recently

+On October 12 I completed the 2025 Chicago Marathon with a time of 4 hours and 11 minutes - a 16 minute PR!
+I followed the [Hal Higdon Intermediate 1 training plan](https://www.halhigdon.com/training-programs/marathon-training/intermediate-1-marathon/) and have logged more than 800 running miles so far this year.

-I recently completed a one month sabbatical from my full-time job at [Zendesk](https://zendesk.com).
+I also took at sabbatical from my full-time job at  [Zendesk](https://zendesk.com) earlier this Summer.
 I spent most of my time off away from my computer, engaging in physical hobbies, spending time with my family, and traveling.
-Some day I would like to do a sabbatical where I spend time doing fun things on a computer (like the [Recurse Center](https://www.recurse.com/)) but this was exactly what I needed to take a step back given the state of the tech industry right now.
-I am feeling re-invigorated and anxious to get back to work.
+Some day I would like to do a sabbatical where I spend time doing fun things on a computer (like the [Recurse Center](https://www.recurse.com/)) but this was exactly what I needed to take a step back given the state of the tech industry.

-## Upcoming

-I am currently training for the 2025 Chicago Marathon, using the [Hal Higdon intermediate 1 training plan](https://www.halhigdon.com/training-programs/marathon-training/intermediate-1-marathon/).

 ## Projects